 A non-competitive procurement (also referred to as a sole source procurement) is the procurement of goods or contracted services through solicitation of a proposal from only one source.
-Prior approval from Cal OES is required for all non-competitive procurements more than \$10,000.
+Prior approval from Cal OES is required for all non-competitive procurements more than \$10,000, using the Non-Competitive Procurement Request (Cal OES Form 2-156).

-For procurements greater than \$50,000, confirmation of an IFB process was conducted, if applicable (Check non-competitive procurement form).
+For procurements greater than \$50,000, confirmation of an IFB process was conducted, if applicable (check non-competitive procurement form).